Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

-Tracks are fit using the current r(t) function, and residuals from the best fit track inform the auto-calibration routine how to update the Chebyshev coefficients.
+Tracks are fit using the current r(t) function, and residuals from the best fit track are used in the auto-calibration routine to update the Chebyshev coefficients.
 An example event display with a fitted two-dimensional track is shown in Figures \ref{fig:eventDisplay} and \ref{fig:eventDisplayZoom}.
-An example biased (unbiased) residual distribution is shown in figure \ref{fig:fitResiduals} (\ref{fig:hitResiduals}).
-The chi-square distribution for fitted tracks is shown in figure \ref{fig:chi2}.
-The agreement is not perfect, with a slightly long tail that is perhaps the result of the multiple scattering, as will be discussed in section \ref{sec:mc}.